Menard County, Illinois

 Menard County is a county in the U.S. state of Illinois.
-According to the 2010 United States Census, it had a population of 12,705.
+According to the 2020 United States census, it had a population of 12,297.
 Its county seat is Petersburg.
-Menard County is part of the Springfield, Illinois, IL Metropolitan Statistical Area.
+Menard County is part of the Springfield, Illinois metropolitan area.

 History

 Menard County was formed in 1839 out of Sangamon County.
 The County was named for Pierre Menard, the first lieutenant governor of Illinois.

 Geography

 According to the US Census Bureau, the county has an area of 315 sqmi, of which 314 sqmi is land and 1.0 sqmi (0.3%) is water.

 Climate and weather

 In recent years, average temperatures in the county seat of Petersburg have ranged from a low of 17 °F in January to a high of 87 °F in July, although a record low of -24 °F was recorded in February 1905 and a record high of 112 °F was recorded in July 1954.
 Average monthly precipitation ranged from 1.62 in in January to 4.06 in in May.